Two-stage Training of Graph Neural Networks for Graph Classification: Related work

 \subsection{Graph neural networks}

 Graph neural networks (GNNs) attempt to learn embeddings (i.e, vector representations) of nodes and/or graphs, utilizing the mechanisms of neural networks adapted to the topology of graphs.
 The core idea of GNNs is to allow messages to pass between neighbors so that the representation of each node can incorporate the information from its neighborhood and thus to enable the GNNs to indirectly learn the graph structures.
 Numerous novel architectures for GNNs have been proposed and tested, which differ by the information-passing mechanisms.
 Among the most recent architectures are graph convolutions~\cite{kipf2016semi}, attention mechanisms~\cite{velickovic2018graph}, and those inspired by convolutional neural networks~\cite{gao2019graph,niepert2016learning,defferrard2016convolutional}.
-The final embeddings obtained from GNNs can be utilized for various graph mining tasks, such as node classification~\cite{kipf2016semi}, link prediction~\cite{schlichtkrull2018modeling}, and graph classification~\cite{zhang2018end,dai2016discriminative}.
+The final embeddings obtained from GNNs can be utilized for various graph mining tasks, such as node classification~\cite{kipf2016semi}, link prediction~\cite{schlichtkrull2018modeling,hwang2022ahp}, graph classification~\cite{zhang2018end,dai2016discriminative}, and influence maximization~\cite{ko2020monstor}.
+In addition, GNNs have been applied to some real-time tasks in computer vision, including but not limited to object detection~\cite{shipoint}, learning human-object interactions~\cite{qilearning}, and region classification~\cite{xiescale}.